Skip to main content

 Overview

-This article provides step-by-step instructions to configure SCIM (System for Cross-domain Identity Management) in Okta for LinearB.
-It also ensures that the correct naming convention is applied to avoid inconsistencies in user provisioning.
+This article explains how to configure SCIM (System for Cross-domain Identity Management) in Okta for LinearB.
+It covers SCIM connection setup, user attribute mapping, role and team-scope provisioning, and Developer Coaching access.
+It also explains how to enforce the correct username mapping to avoid inconsistent user provisioning.

 Requirements